mdn522/binaryapi/README.md

 ```

 ---
-I tried to add every API function available in Binary.com API documentation to this library, which you can call by accessing api variable
+I tried to add every API function available in Binary.com API documentation to this library, which you can call by accessing `api` variable of stable API

 Examples:
 ```python